-The 2021 Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by playwrights of color in accordance with the mission statement of the Crossroads Project (see below).
-A diverse panel of judges comprising of faculty, staff, and students will select one playwright as the winner of the contest.
+The 2022 Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by Black, Indigenous, and People of Color (BIPOC) playwrights in accordance with the mission statement of the Crossroads Project (see below).
+A diverse panel of judges including faculty, staff, students, and alumni will select one playwright as the winner.

 The winning playwright will receive:

-To be eligible to win the contest, a playwright must be available for a one-week workshop in late March 2021 (exact dates TBD).
-Due to funding limitations, the Crossroads Project can only cover costs for travel within the United States.
+To be eligible to win, the playwright must be available for a one-week residency in late March 2022 (exact dates TBD).